versionone/VersionOne.AppCatalog.Web/TECHNICAL.md

 ```

 You can learn more about Sinon's features at [its web site](http://sinonjs.org/).
-It provides most of the features you would expect and feels
+It provides most of the features
-similar to something like Moq in the .NET world.
+you've come to know, and enjoy, in such tools as Moq in the .NET world.

 The `requireCover` module does this: